 Content is King!
 Now that we have that out of the way, I will set about explaining what I think content means, why its so important, and how to ensure your website content bears the stamp of royalty… You may feel free to disagree, contest, or add to the definition…

 The role of search engines is to deliver the best quality, most relevant websites in Search Engine Result Pages (SERPs).
 As searchers, that’s exactly what we want too…

 2012 Webscape Changes

-The year of 2012 has ushered in the greatest changes in search relevancy ranking algorithms since Google’s establishment.
-These change have wreaked havoc across the webscape, punishing sites that had hitherto been dominant.
-The changes have been twofold;
+The year 2012 ushered in the greatest changes in search relevancy ranking algorithms since Google’s establishment.
+These change wreaked havoc across the webscape, punishing sites that had hitherto been dominant.
+The changes were twofold;